Nocookieforu/arch-dotfiles/README.md

 Rather than copy the dotfiles into the home directory, they are symlinked so that changes made to the files always exist in this git repo.
+(I should probably start using GNU Stow, but I'm too lazy to deal with it right now.)

 ## Inspiration